wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-dotnet-get-started.md

 Here are some cloud service sample applications that demonstrate more real-world coding practices, listed from less complex to more complex:

 * [PhluffyFotos](http://code.msdn.microsoft.com/PhluffyFotos-Sample-7ecffd31).
 Similar in concept to Contoso Ads but implements more features and more real-world coding practices.
 * [Azure Cloud Service Multi-Tier Application with Tables, Queues, and Blobs](http://code.msdn.microsoft.com/windowsazure/Windows-Azure-Multi-Tier-eadceb36).
-Introduces Azure Storage tables as well as blobs and queues, and comes with a [step-by-step tutorial series](/documentation/articles/cloud-services-dotnet-multi-tier-app-storage-1-overview).
+Introduces Azure Storage <!-- deleted by customization tables --><!-- keep by customization: begin --> Tables <!-- keep by customization: end --> as well as blobs and queues, and comes with a [step-by-step tutorial series](/documentation/articles/cloud-services-dotnet-multi-tier-app-storage-1-overview).
 * [Cloud Service Fundamentals in Windows Azure](http://code.msdn.microsoft.com/Cloud-Service-Fundamentals-4ca72649).
 A comprehensive sample demonstrating a wide range of best practices, produced by the Microsoft Patterns and Practices group.

-For general information about developing for the cloud, see [Building Real-World Cloud Apps with Azure](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/introduction).
+For general information about developing for the cloud, see [Building Real-World Cloud Apps with <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/introduction).

-For a video introduction to Azure Storage best practices and patterns, see [Windows Azure Storage – What's New, Best Practices and Patterns](http://channel9.msdn.com/Events/Build/2014/3-628).
+For a video introduction to Azure Storage best practices and patterns, see [Windows Azure Storage â What's New, Best Practices and Patterns](http://channel9.msdn.com/Events/Build/2014/3-628).

 For more information, see the following resources: